schonken/Practical_Machine_Learning_Project/Report.md

 ##  [1] B A B A A E D B A A B C B A E E A B B B
 ## Levels: A B C D E
 ```

+Our model correctly predicted all 20 entries contained in the test data frame.

 ### Acknowledgement
 Velloso, E.; Bulling, A.; Gellersen, H.; Ugulino, W.; Fuks, H. [Qualitative Activity Recognition of Weight Lifting Exercises](http://groupware.les.inf.puc-rio.br/work.jsf?p1=11201).
 Proceedings of 4th International Conference in Cooperation with SIGCHI (Augmented Human '13) .
 Stuttgart, Germany: ACM SIGCHI, 2013.